Skip to main content

 Harnaam Kaur

-She went on, "My message to other women suffering from the same condition would be do not suffer in silence.
+She continued, "My message to other women suffering from the same condition would be do not suffer in silence.
 Always speak up about it and talk to a doctor about how to treat your symptoms.
-The thing with PCOS is that it also affects women emotionally and again it's important to talk about your feelings.
+The thing with PCOS is that it also affects women emotionally, and again, it's important to talk about your feelings.
 If you are being body-shamed, then do not take it.
 You need to find self-love.
-You need to change your thought process and you will flourish both internally and externally.”
+You need to change your thought process and you will flourish both internally and externally."

 Jools Oliver

-The children’s book author, model, and wife of chef Jamie Oliver has been open about her miscarriages and living with PCOS.
+The children’s book author, model, and wife of celebrity chef Jamie Oliver has been open about her experiences with pregnancy loss and living with PCOS.
 She is now the mother of three daughters, proving that PCOS does not mean a lifetime of infertility.

-Maci recently opened up to Allara Health about what has helped her on her PCOS journey, saying "PCOS can feel really lonely at times, so making connections in the PCOS community will help you feel like people have your back."
+Bookout opened up to Allara Health about what has helped her on her journey: "PCOS can feel really lonely at times, so making connections in the PCOS community will help you feel like people have your back."

-Taking action: The reality star has met with Tennessee representatives to advocate for bills funding PCOS research, championed PCOS Challenge's efforts, and continued to speak out on TV and social media to help raise awareness.
-Maci is a great example of how your situation can create positive change for others.
+Taking action: The reality star has met with Tennessee representatives to advocate for bills funding PCOS research, championed the efforts of organizations like PCOS Challenge, and continued to speak out in the media to help raise awareness.

 Rebecca Atkinson

-Rebecca now manages her symptoms with nutrition changes.
-“I used to skip meals and just eat cornflakes at night, because I’m not bothered about food.
+The actress now manages her symptoms primarily with nutrition changes.
+"I used to skip meals and just eat cornflakes at night, because I’m not bothered about food.
 Now I have a little bit of everything, but not too much fat or carbs.
-I rarely eat wheat and don’t eat fried foods or much sugar.
-I feel really well.”
+I rarely eat wheat, and don’t eat fried foods or much sugar.
+I feel really well."

 Each PCOS patient's needs are different - so while one person may find it helpful to cut out certain foods or eat a specific way, that doesn't mean it'll be right for you.
 We encourage you to work with a PCOS-savvy dietitian to ensure you're getting all the nutrients you need and not being too restrictive.

 Did you know?
-Lifestyle changes around food and exercise are a great way to manage your PCOS symptoms, whether you suffer from acne, hirsutism, anxiety, or the many other lovely side effects of this challenging condition.
-Check out some easy PCOS snack ideas from our nutritionist here!
+Lifestyle changes around food and exercise are a great way to improve your PCOS symptoms, whether you suffer from acne, hirsutism, anxiety, or one of the many other side effects of this challenging condition.

 The Common Thread of PCOS

-While the PCOS club isn't one we ever wanted to be a part of, it’s comforting to be in such good company as Jillian Michaels, Jaime King, and so many others.
-Reading these different celebrities' PCOS stories and knowing your own PCOS journey is proof that everyone experiences the condition in a unique way.
+While the PCOS club isn't one you ever wanted to be a part of, it can be comforting to be in the company of successful, talented people like Emma Thompson, Daisy Ridley, and so many others.
+Hearing these different celebrities' PCOS stories and knowing your own PCOS journey is proof that everyone experiences the condition in a truly unique way.

-Even though no two stories are the same, the emotions and struggles associated with them are familiar.
-It turns out that being in this particular "cysterhood" is more common than you might have initially thought.
+No two stories are the same, but the emotions and struggles associated with them are familiar across the board.
+It turns out that being in this particular "cysterhood" may be more unifying than you initially thought.

 Sierra Dehmler